 The LHH500R introduced a low-feedback analogue stage.
 It marked an early step in reducing the use of conventional feedback in the analogue signal path.

 Documentation and reviews from the period describe the LHH800R as a player with a fast, open and natural presentation.
-The model showed how the Non-NFB approach could be implemented in a complete CD player.
+The model showed how the Non-NFB approach could be implemented in a complete CD player before the architecture was further integrated in the LHH900R.

 The expansion of Non-NFB: Philips LHH200R and LHH300R